Exercising for Two: the Dos and Don’ts of Pregnancy Workouts

 Now that you’re eating, sleeping and even breathing for two, donning the spandex and getting sweaty might be the last thing on your mind.
 But during pregnancy more than ever, exercise is important.
 After all, you’re working out for two too!
-While exercise may have once been used to shed pounds pre-pregnancy, now that baby is on the way, you’ll be watching the scale move in the opposite direction.
-So maintaining a healthy routine of pregnancy workouts will help you bounce back after baby—and get you both in fighting shape for the big birth day!
+Maintaining a healthy routine of pregnancy workouts will help you get you both in fighting shape for the big birth day!

 Thought pregnancy exercises weren’t safe?
 Not so.
-“Yes, it is safe to exercise in pregnancy—in fact, a healthy pregnancy includes exercise,” says Dr. Candice Wood, MD, Ob-Gyn at Banner-University Medical Center Phoenix.
-“But it is important to choose an exercise regimen that is safe for you and baby.”
+“Yes, it is safe to exercise in pregnancy—in fact, a healthy pregnancy includes exercise,” says Candice Wood, MD, ob-gyn at Banner-University Medical Center Phoenix.
+“But it’s important to choose an exercise regimen that’s safe for you and baby.”

 That means consulting your doctor when starting or changing a pregnancy fitness routine.